November 15-16, 2019

 Spinal cord stimulation implantation techniques for cervical and lumbar spine

 Kyphoplasty (1 thoracic & lumbar station)

 Spinal Cord Stimulation Stations (1 cervical & 1 lumbar station)

 The conversion of any fellowship to practice often can be challenging.
 It is our hope that this course will provide a useful starting point for this important phase of training.

-The intended audience for this course includes residents and fellows.
+This course is intended for those currently enrolled in a U.S. fellowship program, or have completed one in the past year.
 A letter of good standing from your program director is required to complete your course registration.

 The Seattle Science Foundation is located at 550 17th Avenue, James Tower, Suite 600 in Seattle, Washington.
 Parking is available in the garage on 16th Avenue between Cherry and Jefferson at a maximum fee of $16.50.
 From I-5 (northbound and southbound), take the James Street exit.
 Travel east on James Street.
 James will become Cherry Street.
 Turn right (south) on 16th Avenue.
 Turn right into the main garage entrance.